Recommended sightseeing spots in Toyama that you should visit now Vol.1 Unazuki Onsen and Kurobe Gorge

 Enjoy a special time at the limited-time "Nekomata Station"

-The Kurobe Gorge Railway has eight stations, and the four stations that tourists can use are Unazuki Station, Kuronagi Station, Kanetsuri Station, and Keyakidaira Station.
-The rest are only available to dam and construction workers.
-However, due to the damage caused by the Kanetsuri Bridge due to a rockfall caused by the Noto Peninsula Earthquake of 2024 that occurred on January 1, 2024, this season the railway will only operate on the section between Unazuki Station and Nekomata Station, which was not affected by the earthquake, and passengers can only get off at Kuronagi Station and Nekomata Station.
+There are 10 stations on the Kurobe Gorge Railway, and only four are open to tourists: Unazuki Station, Kuronagi Station, Kanetsuri Station, and Keyakidaira Station.
+The rest are only available to those involved in the dam and construction work.
+However, due to damage to Kanetsuri Bridge caused by the Noto Peninsula Earthquake of 2024, this season the line will only operate from Unazuki Station to Nekomata Station, which was not affected by the earthquake, and passengers can only get off at Kuronagi Station and Nekomata Station.

 Unazuki Station, the starting point for the Kurobe Gorge Railway, is located at the back of Unazuki Onsen town and is about a 5-minute walk from Unazuki Onsen Station on the Toyama Chiho Railway.
 There is also a large parking lot and it can also be accessed by car.